Dealerships Are at Growing Risk of the Latest (and Most Devious) Cybercrimes

 Growing risk of cybercrime against dealerships

 Many industries have already been considerably impacted by cybercrimes, but dealerships as a group have not experienced quite those levels of devastating security breaches — yet.
-According to the National Cyber Security Alliance, 71 percent of all security breaches target small- and medium-sized businesses, and most dealerships fit that profile.
-They also maintain a good deal of personal information about both employees and customers, which is attractive to fraudsters; just think of the data that flow in and out of your finance and insurance department alone.
-Dealerships also make significant payments via wire transfers or ACH transactions — lucrative targets for cybercriminals.
+According to the Verizon’s 2019 Data Breach Investigations Report, retail is the second most-targeted industry segment, behind only banking.
+Dealerships maintain a good deal of personal information about both employees and customers, which is attractive to fraudsters; just think of the data that flow in and out of your finance and insurance department alone.
+They also make significant payments via wire transfers or ACH transactions — lucrative targets for cybercriminals.
 As these crimes become more prevalent, dealerships will inevitably become part of the growing pool of victims.

 Cyberattacks can not only rob you of funds and information, they can damage your reputation and customer trust.
 Many businesses have been crippled or forced to close up shop after the ravages of cybercrimes, but the good news is that most of these attacks are preventable.